kimjisung78/MCRepair/markdowns/Closure_101.md

 ```
 <br>

-## 2. Used chunks and locations - 1 chunk / 4 location
+## 2. Used chunks and locations - T2B
+* The number of used chunks: 1 chunk
+* The number of used locations: 4 locations
 ```java
 src/com/google/javascript/jscomp/CommandLineRunner.java: 433-435
 if (flags.process_closure_primitives) {